• • •

-Type of Ensemble: Wind Symphony is a symphonic wind ensemble for students at the advanced/intermediate-advanced level of music making.
-The ensemble is comprised of Flute/Piccolo, Oboe/English Horn, Clarinets, Bass Clarinet, Bassoon, Saxophones (alto, tenor, baritone), Horns, Trumpets, Trombones, Euphonium, Tuba, and Percussion.
+Type of Ensemble: Wind Symphony is a symphonic wind ensemble for students at the advanced level of music-making.
+A limited number of intermediate level players may also be accepted pending availability and the young musician’s anticipated trajectory.
+The ensemble includes Flute/Piccolo, Oboe/English Horn, Clarinets, Bass Clarinet, Bassoon, Saxophones (alto, tenor, baritone), Horns, Trumpets, Trombones, Euphonium, Tuba, and Percussion.

 Typical Wind Symphony Students: Wind Symphony students are generally from the greater Pittsburgh metropolitan area and from as far as West Virginia and Ohio.
-All ages up to freshman year in college will be considered for this ensemble.
+Members are typically between 14-18 years old, but all ages up to freshman year in college will be considered for this ensemble.

-Conductors: The Wind Symphony is led by both Len Lavelle and Brian Worsdale.
+Conductor: The Wind Symphony Conductor is Robert Traugh.
 See Artistic Staff for more information about TRYPO’s ensemble directors.

-Auditions: WS has auditions every May/June for entry to the next season.
-See New Member Auditions for more information on how to join WS and for current openings (if any).
+Auditions: Wind Symphony has auditions every May/June for entry to the next season.
+See New Member Auditions for more information on joining WS and current openings (if any).

 - Ralph Vaughan Williams – Sea Songs